 The symptoms of bile duct cancer (cholangiocarcinoma) include yellowing of the skin (jaundice) and weight loss.
-Find out more and when to see your doctor.

 About the symptoms